Dog training establishments – things you should know

 Licensed security guards registered under the Private Agents Act 1966 are the only persons eligible to have their dogs trained as Protection Dogs, or to be trained in Protection Training.

 Proof of Security Licence must be shown to the training establishment prior to commencement of Protection Training.

 No member of the public may be trained in protection training unless the above pre-requisites are complied with.

 The minimum age of a dog before protection training is allowed is 12 months.

 Only recognised guarding breeds of the large variety and cross breeds of these, are allowed to be trained in protection training.
 These breeds are:

 - German Shepherd;

-- Other breeds recognised by the VCA as large guarding breeds.
+- Other breeds recognised by the Dogs Victoria as large guarding breeds.

 An owner must notify the appropriate municipality immediately when attack training has commenced.

 Dogs that have been trained to attack are dangerous dogs, and owners will be required to adhere to prescribed conditions (contact your council for details).
 This includes clear identiﬁcation of the dog and methods of restraint that will protect the community.